FullStacked - Code, Run, Share. Anywhere.

 How it works

-This section explains in-depth how FullStacked runs local-first web-like projects anywhere.
+This section explains in-depth how FullStacked can run local-first projects anywhere with web technologies.
 If you are looking for help on how to build a project inside FullStacked, go to the Getting Started page or the Guides section.

 There are 4 key components in FullStacked